-The efforts of the Dialogue should therefore be focused on increasing U.S. exports of both goods and services to China, which can narrow the bilateral trade deficit and be win-win for both countries at the same time.
-For example, based on its existing domestic demand, China can import from the U.S. large quantities of oil and gas, now that U.S. restrictions on such exports have been relaxed.
-It can increase imports of high-technology products, if the export restrictions can be loosened.
-It can increase imports of agricultural products such as beef, pork, rice and dairy products, in addition to the already huge existing imports of corn and soy bean.
-The number of Chinese tourists visiting the U.S. will continue to rise, especially now that Chinese citizens are given ten-year multiple-entry visas.
-The number of Chinese students studying in the U.S. will also rise rapidly.
-Chinese restrictions on wholly foreign-owned commercial banks and life insurance companies are likely to be relaxed so long as they are reciprocal and that the financial institutions satisfy threshold capital requirements and operate with domestically capitalized subsidiaries.
+The efforts of future CEDs should therefore be focused on increasing U.S. exports of both goods and services to China in order to lower the trade deficit.
+For example, China can increase the import of U.S. oil and gas, now that restrictions on such exports have been relaxed.
+It can also increase imports of high-technology products (if the export restrictions can be loosened), and agricultural products such as beef, pork, rice and dairy products.
+The number of Chinese tourists visiting the U.S. will continue to rise, and the number of Chinese students studying in the U.S. may do the same.
+Chinese restrictions on wholly foreign-owned commercial banks and life insurance companies are likely to be relaxed, so long as they are reciprocal, and the financial institutions satisfy threshold capital requirements and operate with domestically capitalized subsidiaries.
 With a coordinated effort, the U.S.-China bilateral trade deficit can be significantly narrowed, if not closed altogether, within a few years.